 The Science Behind Osseointegration

 Bone repair is frequently seen in medicine.
 Many people have their shoulders, hips, knees, and other bones repaired with plates and screws.
 The reason we’re able to use metal to repair our bones is due to our natural ability to heal.
+Click to read more about how dental implants can help prevent bone loss.

 Since our bones are continuously growing, they can be manipulated to form a structural connection through metal devices, such as titanium.